jivahire-com/cpp-thread-safe-cache/docs/svp/UsingSVP.md

 8. Confirm that the `gdb port` i.e. `localhost:12348` is correct in `Step 9` by cross-checking it with the SVP simulation output which provides the `gdb port` details for each of the cores as below.

-    - Start the SVP simulation by clicking the green-color play icon which shows this text when the cursor is hovered over it `Run SVPConfig-scp_sdm_cded_ap`.
+    - Start the SVP simulation by clicking the green-color play icon which shows this text when the cursor is hovered over it `Run SVPConfig-scp_mcp_chie_bins`.
     - Because we un-checked/disabled the `Auto-continue at initial crunch` option in `Step 3`, the SVP simulation stops at the `initial_crunch` breakpoint which is in the bottom-left pane called `Breakpoints`.
     - Click the `Simulation Output` window, and check the `gdb port` for the desired core.
 For us, it is the `SCP` core which is `SCP_ARM_CORTEX_M7` and the assigned `gdb port` is `12348`.
     - If the `gdb port` displayed here is different than that of the VS Code `gdb port`, then you need to update the VS Code `launch.json` -> `miDebuggerServerAddress` to the `gdb port` displayed by the SVP simulator which in our case is `12348` as shown in `Step 9`.